scuzzydude/asimov/asimov.md

 Essentially, the engineer is the analog to the "invisible hand" in the global economic system.
 The engineer is responsible and accountable to the scootara, not the board.
 The engineer's action is driven by data.
 The engineer is accountable only in the responsibility domain, to provide a stable metric of genius.
 Over time, this data driven decision making process should lead to an algorithmic approach, and the engineer's responsibility should lessen and only be responsible when a fail-safes are triggered in the algorithm.

 The engineer will need to tune and debug this system, gathering data along the way.
 A few tools will be required.
-The engineer is responsible for developing analysis tools and APIs, all of which will be publicly available, though the engineer's analysis itself is only made public at intervals specified by the board.
+The engineer is responsible for developing open-source analysis tools and APIs.
+The engineer's analysis is made public at intervals specified by the board.

 #### Sustainable Price Index

 This is exactly like the consumer price index, except that instead of dollars it's asimov.
 This needs to be geo specific and aggregated proportionally.
-It's a little bit more refined, as it only aggregates of the cost of the sustainable lifestyle, whatever that means.[^87]
+It's a little bit more refined, as it only aggregates of the cost of the sustainable lifestyle, whatever that means.[^86]

 It won't include the cost of gas for a cross-town commute because gasoline is not a sustainable resource long term.
 Gasoline is a resource that is non-renewable, meaning supply is slowing running out, so it's expected to be inflationary -- the price should go up.
 In real terms, it's price has stayed very flat throughout my lifetime.
 Does that mean it's not really running out, or that our economic model just doesn't care about the future?